Rishiraj1308/CABZI/docs/GUIDE.md

 ### Step 2: The Mission Control Dashboard
 - Once verified, the hospital gains access to their **Cabzi Cure Mission Control Dashboard**.
 - **Fleet Management:** They can add, manage, and track their entire ambulance fleet in real-time on a live map.
-- **Bed Availability:** A master toggle allows them to set their "ER Full" or "Beds Available" status, which affects the emergency requests they receive.
+- **Bed Availability:** A master toggle allows them to set their "ER Full" or "Beds Available" status.
+- **Manage Doctors:** They can add doctors to their roster, who then get their own portal to manage schedules.

-### Step 3: Handling a Case
+### Step 3: Handling a Case or Appointment
-- A new `emergencyCase` appears on their dashboard with the patient's location and severity level.
+- A new `emergencyCase` or `appointmentRequest` appears on their dashboard.
-- The system may auto-suggest the best ambulance for the job.
-- The hospital staff clicks **"Accept & Dispatch"**.
+- The hospital staff can **"Accept & Dispatch"** an ambulance for emergencies or **"Confirm"** a doctor's appointment.
-- The assigned ambulance's live location is now shared with the patient.
-- Upon reaching the hospital, the case is marked as "Completed".
+- All status updates are reflected in the patient's app in real-time.

 ---